elotroalex/record/_chapters/04-ghost.md

 chapter: 4
 ---

+Fragment from chapter 3:

+In all manifestations of our phantom poem *Le Grand Midi,* including the collage of *Tombeau du soleil,* the fragment “Les Pur-sang” comes toward the beginning and the fragment “Le Grand midi,” towards the end.
+In *Tombeau du soleil* “Conquête de l’aube” follows “Le Grand midi” only inasmuch as there is an indication on the last page that the poem should be inserted at that point.
+In the published version of *Les Armes miraculeuses*, “Les Pur-sang” occupies a position towards the beginning, while “Le Grand midi” occupies a position towards the end.
+This preserves the scaffolding of the earlier project.
+In the next chapter we will learn to call this structure an expansion or a split.
+Here already we can see how the shuffling effect described above necessarily implies at least two expansions.

+The earlier collection *Colombes et menfenils* begins with a series of short poems and purportedly ends with the text of “Batouque.”
+The poems which begin *Colombes et menfenils* gravitate towards the first half, while “Batouque” almost ends the poems section in *Les Armes miraculeuses*.
+Only two short poems come after it in the collection, “La Femme et le couteau” and “Les Oubliettes de la mer et du déluge” (formerly “Simouns”).
+In the typescript of *Colombes et menfenils* “Simouns” precedes “Batouque” only inasmuch as there is an indication to include it on a page before the latter begins.
+In short, the general structure of the poems section in *Les Armes miraculeuses* echoes the general structure of *Colombes et menfenils*.
+Again, it is almost as if *Tombeau du soleil* and *Colombes et menfenils* were shuffled once before the intervening pre-publications were inserted into the deck (Figure 2.E).

+---

 ## high noon

 *Les Armes miraculeuses* was a lucky accident.
 We should resist the urge to read it “organically,” in the spirit of the Romantics, or even prefigurally, *à la* Saint Augustine, and I don't just mean our attempts to reconcile *Et les chiens se taisaient* to the smaller poems in the collection.[^30] To be clear from the onset, Césaire worked on several editorial projects during the period 1941-1946, many of them invisible or unrecognizable unless we bracket bibliographic teleology, the idea that fragments only point towards a concrete whole.
 They are better thought of as organs without bodies.
 A difficult task, since we always find ourselves at the end of a series of reifications, making sense of the textual past hindered by a post-bibliographic moment.